hpe-storage/scod/docs/ezmeral_container_platform/install.md

 ### Version 5.2.0 or earlier

 Early versions of HPE Container Platform contained a checkbox to deploy the HPE CSI Driver for Kubernetes.
 This method is not supported.
-Make sure clusters are deployed without having the checkbox ticked.
+Make sure clusters are deployed without the checkbox ticked.

 ![](img/hpecp-old.png)